Table of contents

 Don’t Trust the Discount

-As a rule, the profit margin for a retail wine shop is around 30%, so any discount more than 20% is probably an accounting fiction.
+As a rule, the profit margin for a retail wine shop is around 30%, so any more than a 20% discount is probably accounting fiction.

 Know the Why

-If there is a real deal going on, it’s because of the winery, importer, or wholesaler is taking a financial loss.
-Because of that, wine is offered on steep discount for a finite number of reasons:
+If there is a real deal going on, it’s because the winery, importer, or wholesaler is taking a financial loss.
+Because of that, wine is offered at a steep discount for a finite number of reasons:

-- The wine compromised: it is too old, or is cooked.
+- The wine is compromised: it is too old or is cooked.